minprog/app-studio/80 Project/10 Proposal/10 Proposal.md

 Don't commit any code yet!
 Your repository should be clean for us to read, containing the **README.md**, a **doc** folder (exactly that name), pictures in the **doc** folder, and nothing else.

-## What's next

-The next step in your project is creating a design document.
-There, you'll describe how your project will be created according to the rules of the application framework that you're using.

-Meanwhile, keep an eye on the **GitHub Issues** for your project.
-This is where you will get feedback on whether your project is accepted as it is described, or you need to make some changes.

 [^1]: *"The problem need not be a pressing societal need, but rather any perceived gap in a situation or experience.
 For example, the Insalata Caprese is a wonderful artifact, but hardly addresses a problem in the deepest sense of the word. [...]
 In effect, problem definition is the creation by the designer of an explanation of why the user experiences a gap.
 This diagnosis can be thought of as an identification of user needs that are not being met in the current state and/or the recognition of criteria for a high-quality solution."*---Karl Ulrich, Design (2011).